Legal Writing and Analytical Skills

-Optional Modules - choose two in semester one and two in semester two
+Optional Modules - choose two

 You will be introduced to the form, key features and purpose of the institutions of the contemporary criminal justice system in England and Wales and begin an exploration of the issues relating to justice and civil liberties.

 This module increases your awareness of contemporary medico-legal issues in all areas of healthcare and helps you to develop an understanding of the role ethical disclosure has to play in shaping the law in this field.

 This module has been developed to provide students with strong foundations of Civil Litigation at undergraduate level.
 Students will develop a broad and detailed understanding of Civil Litigation, including the role of arbitration therein.
 Undertaking this module will provide students with a strong capability to apply legal principles to the solution of the problems and dilemmas arising from the civil litigation process; and inculcate in students an appreciation of policy in the principles and practice of civil litigation.

 You will explore the rights and obligations that arise directly and indirectly from the employment relationship.

 You will start this module by looking at how the law defines ‘family’ and what family law is, analysing current issues in family law and exploring socio-legal research in this area.
 You will consider the current law on divorce, proposals for reform and how this affects the division of property when marriage and cohabitation ends.
 You will also study abusive relationships and the implications of domestic violence.
 Looking at child protection under the Children Act 1989 and Human Rights Act 1998, you will consider the arrangements for children in private family matters.